AmingAndrei/violence.website/content/species/mosaics/vultures.md

 **Origin and Formation**

-The creation of a Vulture occurs when a Vesper infiltrates the body of a compromised Valence—typically one that is either biologically deceased or neurologically nonviable.
+The creation of a Vulture occurs when a Vesper infiltrates the body of a compromised Valence, typically one that is either biologically deceased or neurologically nonviable.
 Upon entry, the Vesper initiates a **full-body integration**, overtaking both the **shell** and **remaining systems** of the Valence.
 This integration is not a simple reanimation; it is a **full fusion**, blending the Voxel structure of the Vesper with that of the Valence host.

 **Physical Characteristics**